 Abstract

 Whole genome duplications (WGDs) can be a key event in evolution and may play a role in adaptation and speciation.
 While WGDs are common throughout the history of plants, only a few examples have been proposed in metazoans.
-Among those, recent proposals of multiple WGD events in Chelicerates, the group of Arthropods that includes horseshoe crabs, sea spiders, ticks, mites, scorpions, and spiders, have relied on evidence from a small number of incomplete genomes.
+Among those, recent proposals of multiple WGD events in Chelicerates, the group of Arthropods that includes horseshoe crabs, ticks, scorpions, and spiders, have relied on evidence from a small number of incomplete genomes.
 Specifically, several rounds of WGD have been proposed in the history of horseshoe crabs, with an additional WGD proposed in the ancestor of spiders and scorpions.
-However, many of these inferences are based on evidence from only a small portion of the genome (in particular, the Hox gene cluster); therefore, genome-wide inferences with broader species sampling may give a clearer picture of WGDs in Chelicerates.
-In this study, we investigate signals of WGD in Chelicerates using whole genomes from 17 species.
-We employ a myriad of methods to look for these signals, including gene tree analysis of thousands of gene families, comparisons of synteny, and signals of divergence among within-species paralogs.
+However, many of these inferences are based on evidence from only a small portion of the genome (in particular, the Hox gene cluster); therefore, genome-wide inferences with broader species sampling may give a clearer picture of WGDs in this clade.
+Here, we investigate signals of WGD in Chelicerates using whole genomes from 17 species.
+We employ multiple methods to look for these signals, including gene tree analysis of thousands of gene families, comparisons of synteny, and signals of divergence among within-species paralogs.
 We test several scenarios of WGD in Chelicerates using multiple species trees as a backbone for all hypotheses.
 While we do find support for at least one WGD in the ancestral horseshoe crab lineage, we find no evidence for a WGD in the history of spiders and scorpions using any genome-scale method.
-This study not only sheds light on genome evolution and phylogenetics of Chelicerates but demonstrates how a combination of comparative methods can be used to investigate signals of ancient WGDs.
+This study not only sheds light on genome evolution and phylogenetics of Chelicerates, but demonstrates how a combination of comparative methods can be used to investigate signals of ancient WGDs.

 Introduction

 Whole genome duplications (WGDs) occur when an individual retains both sets of chromosomes from one or more parents.
-While such events are often highly detrimental, occasionally the combination of novel genetic material can provide adaptive advantages that allow the whole genome duplication to propagate, resulting in a polyploid species with more than 2N chromosomes in its genome.
+While such events are often highly detrimental, occasionally the combination of novel genetic material can provide advantages that allow the whole genome duplication to propagate, resulting in a polyploid species with more than 2n chromosomes in its genome.
 Whole genome duplication is an important evolutionary event, with some evidence pointing to an association between environmental stress and the success of polyploid species (Van de Peer et al. 2021).
 Whole genome duplications are common in plants (Masterson 1994; Adams and Wendel 2005; Barker et al. 2016), but there are also a smaller number of important genome duplications in the history of fungi (Wolfe and Shields 1997; Ma et al. 2009) and vertebrates (Ohno 1970; Furlong and Holland 2002).